App47/docker-rails-mongo-redis/README.md

 Docker Image
 ============

-To support the General testing container with Redis and Mongo
+To support the General testing container, use redis and mongo containers provided by circle CI

 * Ubuntu 20
-* Mongo 4.0.12
-* Redis
+* Java 8
-* Ruby 2.7.1
+* Ruby 2.7.0

 Docker commands that are useful